Type of Legal System

 An employment contract may also be terminated by the employer for the employee’s poor performance or misconduct (including misconduct subject to criminal proceedings).
 In such cases the employer needs to provide the employee with an opportunity to answer any charge that has been levelled against the employee within the statutory timeline.
 Moreover, a notice of not less than 30 days must be given to the employee.
 Alternatively, the employee may be paid remuneration in lieu of the said notice.

 Collective redundancies are implemented in cases of economic, technological, structural or any other similar reasons.
 The newly implemented Redundancy Board (the "Board") is the entity that deals with all cases of reduction of workforce and closure of enterprises.
 Where the Board finds that the reasons for the reduction of the workforce or the closing down are unjustified, the Board shall order the employer to pay to the worker severance allowance at the rate of three months’ remuneration per year of service.
-The employee may, however, consent to be reinstated in his former employment with payment of remuneration from the date of termination of his employment to the date of his reinstatement.
+The employee may, however, consent to be reinstated in their former employment with payment of remuneration from the date of termination of their employment to the date of their reinstatement.

-Employee representation occurs at two levels: employee representation by the employee’s representative in the event of a disciplinary hearing and employee’s representation at the level of trade union and collective bargaining with regard to the employer’s management.
+Employee representation occurs at two levels: employee representation by the employee’s representative in the event of a disciplinary hearing and employee representation at the level of trade union and collective bargaining with regard to the employer’s management.

 Representation in the Event of a Disciplinary Hearing

 The employee may also have recourse to representation by a labour officer.
-Please note that a labour officer is an officer designated by the Permanent Secretary of the Ministry of Labour, Industrial Relations, Employment and Training whose main role is to look into labour complaints and disputes.
+Please note that a labour officer is an officer designated by the permanent secretary of the Ministry of Labour, Industrial Relations, Employment and Training whose main role is to look into labour complaints and disputes.

 Employee’s Representation at the Level of Trade Union in the Employer’s Management

-A resident of Mauritius is taxable on worldwide income, except an individual whose foreign-source income is taxable only if it is remitted to Mauritius.
+A resident of Mauritius is taxable on worldwide income, except an individual, whose foreign-source income is taxable only if it is remitted to Mauritius.
 Thus, income is deemed to be derived when the income is derived from Mauritius, regardless of whether that person was resident in Mauritius or elsewhere.